serhiikim/streaming-avatar-demo/README.md

 - Rich semantic information for each slide
 - Keywords and related topics for better search relevance

-You can use this file as seed data for your assistant's knowledge base by:
+You can use this file as seed data for your assistant's knowledge base in two ways:

+1. **Using OpenAI Playground (Recommended)**:
+   - Create a new assistant in OpenAI Playground
+   - Create a new vector store and upload the JSON file
+   - Assign the vector store to your assistant
+   - The assistant will automatically use this knowledge for relevant queries

+2. **Manual Implementation**:
-1. Converting it to vector embeddings
+   - Convert the data to vector embeddings
-2. Storing it in a vector database
+   - Store it in a vector database
-3. Enabling the assistant to search through this content when users ask about the product
+   - Enable the assistant to search through this content when users ask about the product

 ## Development